vishnuvardhankunsoth/Vrinda_Store_Analysis/README.md

 # VRINDHA_STORE_SALES_DATA
-Data analysis project by using excel
+Data analysis project by using Excel